 The property could have insufficient sprinklers in the ceilings, bathrooms that aren't wheelchair-accessible, or ancient, crumbling asbestos in ceiling tiles.
-Perhaps the building was never in compliance and no one’s noticed, or the laws have become stricter since the property was built and there's no "grandfather" provision exempting existing structures.
+Perhaps the building was never in compliance and no one noticed, or the laws have become stricter since the property was built and there's no "grandfather" provision exempting existing structures.

 The financial consequences of renting commercial space that doesn't measure up to building codes could be significant.
-For that reason, a sophisticated and powerful landlord may attempt to shift the risk of future compliance problems to you, the tenant.
+For that reason, a sophisticated and powerful landlord might attempt to shift the risk of future compliance problems to you, the tenant.

 Here are the approaches that the landlord's lease might take and what's best (and worst) for you, the tenant.